The Snatchabook, written and Illustrated by Helen and Thomas Docherty, is a perfect story book to begin the new school year.

 Be sure to stop by your local library or bookstore and grab your copy today.

 Would you love for your students to learn how to write a book review similar to the one above?
-If so, click the link below to grab your FREE Persuasive Writing Activity – Write a Book Review from our Teacher Pay Teacher’s Store today!
+If so, click the link below to grab your Persuasive Writing Activity – Write a Book Review from our Teacher Pay Teacher’s Store today!

 You must log in to post a comment.